hyperledger/indy-hipe/text/agent-file-format/README.md

 "STAR DOT A P" or "A P" files.
 If a format evolution takes place, a subsequent version could be noted by appending a digit, as in `*.ap2` for second-generation `ap` files.

-The name of this file format is "Application Plaintext Format."
-We expect people to say, "I am looking at an Application Plaintext file", or "This file is in Application Plaintext Format", or "Does my editor have an Application Plaintext Format plugin?"
+The name of this file format is "Agent Plaintext Format."
+We expect people to say, "I am looking at an Agent Plaintext file", or "This file is in Agent Plaintext Format", or "Does my editor have an Agent Plaintext Format plugin?"

-The MIME type of *.ap files is `application/json`--or, if further discrimination is needed, `application/json;flavor=ssi-agent-wire`.
+The MIME type of *.ap files is `application/json`--or, if further discrimination is needed, `application/json;flavor=ssi-agent-plaintext`.
 If format evolution takes place, the version could become a parameter as [described in RFC 1341](https://www.w3.org/Protocols/rfc1341/4_Content-Type.html):
-`application/json;flavor=ssi-agent-wire;v=2`.
+`application/json;flavor=ssi-agent-plaintext;v=2`.

-The default action for Application Plaintext Messages should be to `View` or `Validate` them.
+The default action for Agent Plaintext Messages should be to `View` or `Validate` them.
 Other interesting actions might be `Encrypt to *.aw` and `Find definition of message family`.